Frequently Asked Questions

 What’s your coaching approach?

 My core approach is Ontological Coaching.
-Most people ask, “What does ontological actually mean?”
+Most people ask, "What does ontological actually mean?"
 Ontology is the study of the nature of existence.
-In coaching terms, this means looking closely at your way of being - your language, emotions and body - all the aspects of what it is to be human.
-These aspects determine who you are and what sort of future you create for yourself.
+In coaching terms, this means looking closely at your way of being — your language, emotions and body — all the aspects of what it is to be human.
+These aspects shape who you are and the kind of future you create for yourself.

-Ontological coaching helps you become very aware of how you listen and speak, what’s happening for you emotionally, and how your perceptions and behaviours manifest physically.
-These components of your way of being influence how you’re perceived by others and more importantly, how you perceive yourself, your place in the world and your potential.
+Ontological coaching develops deep awareness of how you listen and speak, what's happening for you emotionally, and how your perceptions and behaviours manifest physically.
+These dimensions of your way of being influence how you're perceived by others — and more importantly, how you perceive yourself, your place in the world, and your potential.

-What I love about ontological coaching is that it goes deeper than a goal-based strategy approach.
-It helps you develop capacity and shift unhelpful patterns at a core level.
-These changes will equip you to see new perspectives and possibilities.
-The changes enable you to become your own best resource, allowing you to work towards goals in any area of your life.
+What I love about this approach is that it goes deeper than goal-based strategies.
+Rather than telling you what to do, it helps you shift unhelpful patterns at a core level, developing your capacity to see new perspectives and possibilities.
+You become your own best resource — able to work towards goals in any area of your life, long after our work together ends.

-Ontological coaching has been described as the gold standard of coaching and is at the cutting edge of coaching practice globally.
-The approach is straightforward, while the results can be profound.
+Ontological coaching is widely regarded as the gold standard of coaching and sits at the cutting edge of coaching practice globally.
+The approach is straightforward.
+The results can be profound.

 It was great working with Claudia, she was able to adapt on the fly based on what had been happening most recently and tailor each session.
 Very impressive ability to deal with what was in front of her.